Homebrew/homebrew-cask/CONTRIBUTING.md

 ### Filing a Pull Request on GitHub

-Now go to *your* GitHub repository at https://github.com/my-github-username/homebrew-cask, switch branch to your topic branch and click the `New Pull Request` button.
-If it isn't automatically selected, choose to `compare across forks`.
+Now go to the [`homebrew-cask` GitHub repository](https://github.com/caskroom/homebrew-cask).
+GitHub will often show your `my-new-cask` branch with a handy button to `Compare & pull request`.
+Otherwise, click the `New pull request` button and choose to `compare across forks`.
 The base fork should be `caskroom/homebrew-cask @ master`, and the head fork should be `my-github-username/homebrew-cask @ my-new-cask`.
 You can also add any further comments to your pull request at this stage.

 Congratulations!
 You are done now, and your Cask should be pulled in or otherwise noticed in a while.
 If a maintainer suggests some changes, just make them on the `my-new-cask` branch locally, [squash](CONTRIBUTING.md#squashing), and [push](CONTRIBUTING.md#pushing).

 ## Cleaning up

-After your Pull Request is submitted, you might want to get yourself back onto `master`, so that `brew update` will pull down new Casks properly.
+After your Pull Request is submitted, you should get yourself back onto `master`, so that `brew update` will pull down new Casks properly.

 ```bash
 cd "$(brew --repository)"/Library/Taps/caskroom/homebrew-cask